 9. Contact information

 Should you have any queries on the processing of your personal data, please address them to the data controller at the following email address: DPOexternalusers@euipo.europa.eu.

-You may consult the EUIPO Data Protection Officer at: DataProtectionOfficer@euipo.europa.eu.
+You may consult EUIPO Data Protection Officer: DataProtectionOfficer@euipo.europa.eu.

 Forms of recourse

-If your request has not been responded to adequately by the data controller and/or DPO, you can lodge a complaint with the European Data Protection Supervisor at: firstname.lastname@example.org.
+If your request has not been responded to adequately by the data controller and/or DPO, you can lodge a complaint with the European Data Protection Supervisor at the following address: firstname.lastname@example.org.